 What about the power of faith to get rid of the need for surgery on a damaged vertebra?
 It is about vertebroplasty.
-This type of intervention is used a patient suffers from severe pain as a result of a compression fracture of the vertebral body.
+This type of intervention is used when a patient suffers from severe pain as a result of a compression fracture of the vertebral body.

-How the placebo effect can be associated with the surgery?
-A new BBC documentary tells about the healing power of the mind.
-Dr. David Kallmes has specialized in vertebroplasty surgery in the Mayo Clinic for the last 15 years and is a leading surgeon in this area.
-He believes that the ‘fake’ surgery is as effective as the real one.
+A new documentary tells about the healing power of the mind.
+Dr. David Kallmes has specialized in vertebroplasty surgery at the Mayo Clinic for the last 15 years and is a leading surgeon in this area.
+He believes that the placebo surgery is as effective as the real one.

 He first thought about it when he pointed out that the quality of the surgery is not always associated with the effect.
 Sometimes, even after not a very successful surgery, patients feel fine.

-Of course, Kallmes does not argue that the placebo effect can replace resection of the tumor.
+Of course, Kallmes does not argue that the placebo effect can replace the resection of the tumor.
 However, doctors are beginning to realize that the placebo has certain effectiveness, even in surgery.

 Kallmes decided to conduct an experiment to prove whether vertebroplasty is more effective than the placebo.
 Some of the patients underwent vertebroplasty, and some were subjected to a simulation without realizing that.

 Some patients had serious enough disorders of the spine.
-However, eventually it turned out that vertebroplasty had no statistically significant differences compared with the placebo surgery.
+However, eventually, it turned out that vertebroplasty had no statistically significant differences compared with the placebo surgery.
 Of course, the patients’ bones did not recover, but the pain was gone.
 The function was recovered equally.

-Copyright © 2016 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.